Help Center/ Virtual Private Cloud/ User Guide/ VPC and Subnet/ Subnet/ Creating a Subnet for an Existing VPC

 test.com

-Advanced Settings > NTP Server Address
+Advanced Settings (Optional) > NTP Server Address

-The IP address of the NTP server.
 Click to expand the configuration area and set this parameter.

 If you want to add NTP server addresses for a subnet, you can specify NTP Server Address.
-The IP addresses are added in addition to the default NTP server addresses.
+The IP addresses here are added in addition to the default NTP server addresses.

 • If you add or change the NTP server addresses of a subnet, you need to renew the DHCP lease for or restart all the ECSs in the subnet to make the change take effect immediately.